-KevinN Posted May 7, 2012 Share Posted May 7, 2012 (edited) Redundant Array of Independent (or inexpensive) disks, a method to increase the safety of storage in a disk system.
+KevinN Posted May 7, 2012 Posted May 7, 2012 (edited) Redundant Array of Independent (or inexpensive) disks, a method to increase the safety of storage in a disk system.
 Multiple disks cooperate and are seen as one by the system via a special controller.
 By having the data (disk mirroring) onto multiple disks at once (redundancy) it achieves a higher grade of security.
 Disk stripping is also used.
 There are several levels of RAID with different grades of redundancy (short description): RAID 0 - Disk striping which divides the data on multiple physical disk units.
 RAID 1 - Disk mirroring which consists of two disks who stores identical parrarel data.
 RAID 2 - Divides the data sections between multiple disk units where some of the units are for storage of error handling codes.
 RAID 3 - Uses the same section breakdown method as RAID 2, but one disk unit in the group is for storing (parity data(translation?)
 RAID 4 - Pretty much identical with raid 3, but using a larger data striping.
 RAID 4 does not give any major advantage over RAID 3, and is rarely used.
 RAID 5 - Is not using a special (parity data(translation?) as RAID 4.
 Every unit in the array stores sequentially the parity information to different sets of strips.
 RAID 6 - Enhances fault tolerance of RAID 5 by adding yet another parity unit.
 RAID 10 - Uses both the advantages from RAID 0 and RAID 1 and is often called RAID 0+1.
 RAID 53 - A combination of RAID 0 and RAID 3.
 Incoming data is shredded between two RAID 3 arrays.
 Redundancy Using multiple sets of the same data or devices to ensure safety or function.
 Data Storage Systems like RAID is based on a redundant system.
 I hope someone finds this useful!
 Happy reading!
-Edited May 7, 2012 by KevinN Nathan 1 Quote Link to comment Share on other sites More sharing options...
+Edited May 7, 2012 by KevinN Nathan 1 Quote

 Recommended Posts